-Its purpose is to enable reasonable and equitable access to residential on-street public parking for residents and their visitors, while preserving access for all other road users.
+Its purpose is to enable reasonable and equitable access to residential on-street public parking for residents and their visitors, while also preserving access for all other road users.

 - We are joining three of the smaller parking areas in Ivanhoe.
 Areas 59, 60 and 61 will merge to form a new Area 60 to provide more opportunities for resident and visitor parking.

-- Clarification of eligibility criteria, this includes removing the word ‘lot’ and replacing with a clearer definition of who is eligible to apply for a parking permit.
+- Clarification of eligibility criteria, this includes removing the word ‘lot’ and replacing it with a clearer definition of who is eligible to apply for a parking permit.